James Bond & Johnny Lightning

 The four car giftsets were given names such as “Heroic Horsepower”, “Ravishing Tops” and “Villainous Vehicles”.
 Each car was already available in the twenty-four cars series.

 Somewhat later in 2003, Johnny Lightning re-released a series of seven James Bond model cars.
 The only difference was the blue packaging and a certificate card.
 The packaging was blue with white lettering, the box showed the James Bond Gun Logo and some artwork in the style of "The World Is Not Enough" poster art.
+This seven car set was produced for Wallmart as a promotion for the DVD release of "Die Another Day".
+Here below all cars, a hanger and a counter display.

 The world wide internet gave us the opportunity to buy a limited edition of chrome Aston Martin DB5 .The model was simply packed in a white box .
 The James Bond Gun Logo was printed on the opening lid.
 The release was limited to only 500 model cars.